Open-Cascade-SAS/OCCT/dox/dev_guides/git_guide/git_guide.md

 @subsubsection occt_gitguide_2_1_1 Installation of Git for Windows

-  Download Git for Windows distributive from http://code.google.com/p/msysgit/downloads/list.
-  During the installation:
+  Download Git for Windows distributive from https://git-for-windows.github.io/ During the installation:

-  * Select Windows Explorer integration options:
+  * Check-in "Windows Explorer integration" options:
-    * Git Bash Here
+    * "Git Bash Here";
-    * Git GUI Here
+    * "Git GUI Here".

-@image html OCCT_GitGuide_V2_image001.png
-@image latex OCCT_GitGuide_V2_image001.png

-  * To avoid a mess in your PATH, we recommend selecting ‘Run Git from Windows Prompt’ in the environment settings dialog:
+  * To avoid a mess in your PATH, we recommend selecting "Run Git from Windows Prompt" in the environment settings dialog:

-@image html OCCT_GitGuide_V2_image002.png
-@image latex OCCT_GitGuide_V2_image002.png

   * In "Configuring the line ending conversions" dialog, select "Checkout Windows-style, commit Unix style endings".

-@image html OCCT_GitGuide_V2_image003.png
-@image latex OCCT_GitGuide_V2_image003.png

   Note that by default Git user interface is localized to the system default language.
   If you prefer to work with the English interface, remove or rename .msg localization file